Mongols: China

 Other peoples speaking Mongolic languages are the Daur, Sogwo Arig, Monguor people, Dongxiangs, Bonans, Sichuan Mongols and eastern part of the Yugur people.
 Those do not officially count as part of the Mongol ethnicity, but are recognized as ethnic groups of their own.
-The Mongols lost their contact with the Mongours, Bonan, Dongxiangs, Yunnan Mongols since the fall of the Yuan dynasty.
+The Mongols lost their contact with the Mongours, Bonan, Dongxiangs, and Yunnan Mongols since the fall of the Yuan dynasty.
 Mongolian scientists and journalists met with the Dongxiangs and Yunnan Mongols in the 2000s.